-The new $3 million postdoctoral program drives a disruptive educational agenda.
-Designed for exceptional postdoctoral fellows from top universities, the program will develop talented professionals who are poised to make economic and social impact at Waterloo.
+The new post-doctoral program will drive a disruptive educational agenda.
+Designed for exceptional post-doctoral students from top universities, the program will develop talented professionals who are poised to make economic and social impact at Waterloo.

-Fellows choose one of two streams.
-One stream focuses on deep research, offering top faculty as supervisors.
-The second stream supports fellows who are eager to pursue commercialization, innovation and entrepreneurship.
+Fellows will choose one of two streams.
+One stream will focus on deep research, offering top faculty as supervisors.
+The second stream will support post-doctoral students who are eager to pursue commercialization, innovation and entrepreneurship.

-The Scholars interact with industry leaders, receive mentorship from Waterloo’s leaders in emerging technologies, such as artificial intelligence, quantum computing and cybersecurity, and are encouraged to explore opportunities for application and commercialization.
+Post-doctoral students will be mentored by Waterloo’s leaders in emerging technologies, such as artificial intelligence, quantum computing and cybersecurity, interact with industry leaders and encouraged to explore opportunities for application and commercialization.

 “New technologies are increasing the speed of change in our society at an ever-increasing pace,” says Choi, chairman and president of the AMTD Foundation.
 “It’s important that the leaders of tomorrow can anticipate and respond to the challenges and opportunities they bring.”

-Inspired by Canada’s newest Nobel laureate, Donna Strickland, Choi invested $200,000 in an undergraduate scholarship for incoming physics students.
+Inspired by Canada’s newest Nobel laureate, Donna Strickland, Choi created an undergraduate scholarship for incoming physics students.
 “Investing in the field of physics encourages curiosity and broad thinking that leads to great discoveries,” he says.